 My main interest is in dairy practice finding ways to improve dairy herd efficiency by working with clients to improve productivity, welfare and the health of their herd.
 I also have an interest in block calving systems and the effects of improved fertility on their production.

-Outside of work most of my time is currently spent with my family – wife Lorna, son Oliver & Indie the Labrador.
+Outside of work most of my time is currently spent with my family – wife Lorna, sons Oliver & Finlay & Indie our Labrador.

 Veterinary Surgeon and Director